Ramatu Tijani Aliyu: Career and politics

 Aliyu first started her work life after she was mobilised for the compulsory National Youth Service Corps (NYSC) at the Federal Ministry of Works and Housing.
 She later joined AZAH Intermediaries Nigeria Limited, a civil engineering construction firm, where she worked as managing director for several years, but she later went back to university, where she got her master's degree and certificate in leadership skills and enrolled in a PhD programme.

 In 2004, Aliyu was appointed special adviser on women affairs, youth and social development to the chairman of the Gwagwalada area council, Federal Capital Territory (FCT), Abuja, Nigeria.
 In 2007, she ran for political office to represent Kwali/Abaji federal constituency in the Nigeria National Assembly (NASS), but was unsuccessful.
 A year later, in 2008, she was appointed national vice chairman of the All Nigeria Peoples Party(ANPP), overseeing the north central zone.
 In 2010, she became the national women leader of the party and concurrently served as the president of the Council of African Political Parties (CAPP) after winning an election in Khartoum, Sudan.

 Following the 2014 merger of three major opposition parties, including the ANPP, into the All Progressives Congress (APC), Aliyu was appointed the women leader of the new party, a position she held until 2018.

 Personal life

 Aliyu is married to Alhaji Ahmed Tijjani Aliyu, a banker and philanthropist.
 Together they have three children.
 She runs an NGO and founded the Global Women and Youth Empowerment Strategy (GLOWYES).

+An African Heroine Award 2025 was bestowed upon Dr. Ramatu Tijani Aliyu by The Voice Achievers Award, a prestigious Netherlands-based Pan-African organization.